Corner Melbourne St and Grey St, Kurilpa [South Brisbane]

 Queensland Performing Arts Centre (QPAC) is a place where audiences and artists come together to connect, learn, share stories and celebrate.

-The proud home of live performance in Queensland for more than 35 years, QPAC, welcomes more than 1.5 million visitors to over 1,200 performances each year.
-To these many visitors, QPAC delivers performance that they can feel and share and that can take them to a place of pure joy.
-These shared experiences help us to better understand the world around us and contribute to building a more resilient and inclusive community.
+The proud home of live performance in Queensland for 40 years, QPAC, welcomes more than 1.5 million visitors to over 1,200 performances each year.
+QPAC delivers performances that allow audiences shared experiences that bring joy and help people better understand the world,contributing to building a more resilient and inclusive community.

 As a venue, QPAC provides an inspiring and welcoming environment for audiences, artists and presenting companies.
 As a producer, QPAC broadens the choice of live performance available to Queenslanders through creative development and the presentation or co-presentation of a diverse range of local, national and international artists and companies.
 As an investor, QPAC both collaborates with commercial producers on national and international tours and nurtures emerging artists through pathways to professional development.